Zheng Geping

-Edmund Tay Kok Peng (born 27 May 1964), also known as Zheng Geping, is a Singaporean actor and executive producer.
-He worked for MediaCorp's Chinese-language Channel 8 until he resigned in 2023.
+Zheng Geping (born Edmund Tay Kok Peng; 27 May 1964), formerly known as Zheng Guoping, is a Singaporean actor, executive producer and businessman.
+He has appeared in several Mediacorp Channel 8 television series.
+He left Mediacorp in 2023 as a full-time artiste.

 Career

-Zheng, a former chef and Taekwondo instructor, became a full-time actor in 1987 after completing SBC's 7th Professional Drama Performers' Training Course, and had been given mostly supporting roles.
+Zheng, a former chef and taekwondo instructor, became a full-time actor in 1987 after completing SBC's 7th Professional Drama Performers' Training Course, and had been given mostly supporting roles.
 His hard work finally paid off at the Star Awards 2007 ceremony when he won the Best Actor award for his role in Like Father, Like Daughter.
-After his Best Actor win in 2007, Zheng's popularity rose when he won the Top 10 Most Popular Male Artistes from the years 2009-2013.
-He bared his body at the age of 47, putting most men to shame with his solid new six pack.
-Zheng Geping became the brand ambassador of hair consulting company in June 2013.
+After his Best Actor win in 2007, Zheng's popularity rose when he won the Top 10 Most Popular Male Artistes award for the years 2009-2013.
+He bared his body at the age of 47, putting most men to shame with his solid six pack.
+Zheng became the brand ambassador of hair consulting company in June 2013.
 In August 2013, Zheng released a health and fitness book, Star Fitness.

-On 1 February 2023, Zheng resigned from MediaCorp as a full-time artiste.
+On 1 February 2023, Zheng resigned from Mediacorp as a full-time artiste.

 Personal life

-Zheng is married to MediaCorp artiste Hong Huifang.
-They have a daughter and a son, Tay Ying and Calvert Tay, who also joined the local media scene.
+Zheng is married to Mediacorp artiste Hong Huifang.
+They have a daughter and a son, Tay Ying and Calvert Tay respectively, who also joined the local media scene.

+Zheng was awarded the Pingat Bakti Masyarakat in 2025.